Tag: pork

 Instructions

-• Mix together all of the sauce ingredients.
+• Mix all of the marinade ingredients together.
+Coat the pork in the marinade.
 Set aside.

 Chinese, main course, pork